mucsci-students/2023fa-420-NoPointers/README.md

 2. Command - Clicking the New button in the GUI uses a NewPuzzleCommand to called on by the Controller to create a new Puzzle.
 3. Builder - A new GameState is created via GameStateBuilder nested within the GameState class.
 4. Singleton - The Database class is implemented as a Singleton and used to access the sqlite database.
+5. State - The GameState has two States, FreshState and Completed State.
+When a user successfully guesses all the valid words in a puzzle, the State will change from FreshState to CompletedState.
+Afterwards a new message will be shown to the user whenever they try further guesses.
+6. Factory - A Factory for Commands has been implemented via the CommandFactory class.
+When the controller wants to create a NewPuzzleCommand, it will call on the CommandFactory's getCommand method, which returns the desired Command.